clearhaus/gateway-api-docs/source/index.md

   <dd>[0-9]{3} <br /> Card Security Code.</dd>
 </dl>

-<p class="alert alert-info"><b>Notice:</b> A request to this endpoint is
+<p class="alert alert-info"><b>Notice:</b> The exact same card details can be
-idempotent.
-The exact same card details can be sent multiple times but will give you a unique card resource (card token).<br/> <b>Notice:</b> A card resource is automatically made when you make an authorization transaction and you supply card details.</p>
+sent multiple times but will give you a unique card resource (card token).<br/>
+<b>Notice:</b> A card resource is automatically made when you make an
+authorization transaction and you supply card details.</p>

 <p class="alert alert-warning"> <b>Notice:</b> A "zero amount"
 authorization is made when POSTing to this endpoint.</p>